oasysgames/oasys-docs/docs/techdocs/4-wallet/1-1-about-validator-account.md

 ### **Delegator**

-Delegator is delegator of token, who delegate assets onto owner, or builder account.
+The delegator is the token's delegator, who delegates assets to the Validator owner or builder account.
-Since delegator(hub) need to delegate token onto owner account, they can stake token onto owner account, and can receive tokens.
+Since the delegator(hub) can delegate tokens to the owner account, they can stake tokens onto the owner account and receive tokens.

 ### **Owner Account**

-The Owner account is the account used to register the Operator address with Staking Contract.In addition, Staker (stakers) will provide Owner address and deposit to Staking Contract.
-Owner it self don't have to interact excluding registering owner account.
+The Owner account is the account used to register the Operator address with Staking Contract.
+In addition, Staker will provide the Owner address and deposit to Staking Contract.
+Therefore, the Owner doesn't have to interact, excluding registering the Owner's account.
-The Owner account is only used to sign transactions, so you can increase security by using a hardware wallet.
-And **there is no way to recover if you lost owner address**.
+The Owner account is used to sign transactions, so you can increase security using a hardware wallet.
+And **there is no way to recover if you lost the Owner's address**.

 ### **Operator Account**

-The Operator account is the account that the node(geth) uses to sign the block (the account created in Manual setup Step.6 in Hub layer node will be used).
+The Operator account is the account the node(geth) uses to sign the block (the account created in Manual setup Step.6 in the Hub layer node ).

-There is a high risk of leakage because the **operator account private key must be placed on the node disk**.
+There is a high risk of leakage because the **operator account's private key must be placed on the node disk**.

-Due to the separation of Owner and Operator accounts, even if Operator's private key is leaked, Owner can simply update the new Operator address in Staking Contract.
-Also, since Delegators or stakers stakes on owner account, there is no need for Stakers to change the staking destination.
+Due to the separation of Owner and Operator accounts, even if Operator's private key is leaked, the Owner can update the new Operator address in Staking Contract.
+Also, since Delegators or stakes are on the Owner's account, there is no need for Stakers to change the staking destination.

 ## Verse Layer

-Verse layer is using optimism, designed for high speed.
-Since we are using optimistic, we have three wallet address model for nodes, and deposits.
+The verse layer uses optimism, designed for high speed.
+Since we are using optimistic, we have three wallet address models for nodes and deposits.

 ### **Builder Wallet**

-Builder wallet is owner of Verse-Layer, users or operators can deoposit token onto builder wallet.
+Builder wallet is the Owner of Verse-Layer.
+Users or operators can deposit tokens onto the builder wallet.
-Main purpose of builder wallet is having deposit wallet for verse gas fees.
+The primary purpose of the builder wallet is to have a deposit wallet for verse gas fees.

-You can deploy verse by running `verse factory contract`, while you are running, you need to send **Sequencer Address** and **Proposer Address**, so you need to roll-up on specific address only.
+You can deploy verse by running 'verse factory contract`.However, while running, you need to send **Sequencer Address** and **Proposer Address**, so you need to roll up on specific addresses only.

-Since it's not active wallet and not used after running `verse factory contract`, you can store on safe wallet.
+Since it's not an active wallet and not used after running the 'verse factory contract`, you can store it in a safe wallet.

-You can use wallet in:
+You can use a wallet in:

 - Hard Wallet
 - Multi-sig using other providers

-*Please note that Multi-sig should be migrated on oasys prior on use.
+*Please note that Multi-sig should deploy on Oasys before use.

 ### **Sequencer Wallet**

 Sequencer wallet is, used by **Sequencer Node** in optimism.
-Sequencer node it self are used by roll-up Verse-Layer's transaction to Hub-Layer.
-Sequencer address is written in Optimism contract in Hub-Layer, and roll-up can be done only on specific approved address for security.
-If key is leaked, builder need to update approved address on contract.
+Roll-up Verse-Layer's transaction uses the sequencer node itself to Hub-Layer.
+The sequencer address is written in the Optimism contract in Hub-Layer, and roll-up can be done only on specifically approved addresses for security.
+The builder must update the approved address on the contract if a key is leaked.

 ### **Proposer Wallet**

-Proposer wallet is, used by **Proposer Node** in optimism, Proposer node roll-up Verse layer's status root(Merkle Tree) onto Hub-Layer.
+Proposer wallet is used by **Proposer Node** in optimism, Proposer node roll-up Verse layer's status root(Merkle Tree) onto Hub-Layer.
-Proposer wallet need to read block chain process, so it need to use hot wallet only.
-Proposer address is written in Hub-Layer's optimism contract, and allow approved address only.
-If key is leaked, builder need to update approved address on contract.
+A proposer wallet needs to read block chain process, so it only needs to use a hot wallet.
+The proposer address is written in Hub-Layer's optimism contract and allows approved addresses only.
+The builder must update the approved address on the contract if the private key leaks.

-## **Delegator**

-Delegator can deligate tokens onto specific address.
-Delegator can stake onto Hub layer's owner's account or, Verse layer's Builder account.